 - When An Upper Gutter Drains Into A Lower Gutter

-Larger systems handle more rain water without causing overflow.
+Larger systems handle more rainwater without causing overflow.
 For example, when upper gutters drain into lower gutters and other complicated layouts that cause an increased volume of water, a larger gutter handles this much more efficiently.
 They won’t cause interference with water dropping onto sections with decking below, or where landscaping beds tuck under the eave.
-Also, often times homeowners want fewer downspouts.
+Also, oftentimes homeowners want fewer downspouts.
 With a 7 inch gutter, it provides enough capacity to handle the water to move down the gutter system into one catch area.

 Nathan often shows his customers the varying gutter sizes with a demonstration.
-He does a 5 inch and 7 inch comparison by overlapping the two gutters together.
+He does a 5 inch and 7-inch comparison by overlapping the two gutters together.
 He runs a hose through them to act as rain.
 This shows how the larger gutter handles a greater capacity of rainwater more efficiently and eliminates overflow.

-If you think your home could benefit from a larger gutter and/or you have a style roof like one mentioned above, we can help!
+If you think your home could benefit from a larger gutter and/or you have a style roof like the ones mentioned above, we can help!
 Fill out our Contact Us form for a free estimate.
 A Solutionist will be able to best assist you in making a recommendation for what size gutter system will meet your needs.